 Bad genetics can be minimized...why not do what you can to strengthen your enamel and prevent cavities?

 There is a lot of talk about fluoride these days, like many things it can be over used, too much of it is not good but fluoride at the proper level, has greatly improved dental health.

 Before you buy into a fluoride conspiracy theory, invest in fluoride water filters, or decide to go with a non fluoride toothpaste take a minute to review the benefits of fluoride.
-Next, read the ADA statement on toothpaste.
+Next, read the ADA's article on Fluoride.